-As an experienced bar/bat mitzvah tutor, I usually start by teaching some small, simple part (like how to go up for an aliyah) and then, based on the child’s ability and interest, and how much time we have, we progress from there.
+As experienced bar/bat mitzvah tutors, we usually start by teaching some small, simple part (like how to go up for an aliyah) and then, based on the child’s ability and interest, and how much time we have, we progress from there.
 You can read one short aliyah, or several aliyot, or the whole parsha.
 You can read haftarah (which, in some ways, is easier than Torah, because you don’t have to read from a scroll, and so you can see the vowels, musical notes, and punctuation, although a haftarah is generally longer than a Torah reading.)

 What if you don’t belong to a synagogue?

 Some families don’t belong to a Jewish community, and it isn’t obvious to them where they are going to celebrate their child’s bar or bat mitzvah.
 Sometimes, holding the event in Israel can be a meaningful solution.
 We can put you in touch with wonderful rabbis who can make it happen.
 (And see our blog for photos and videos of some of the kids we’ve worked with, including a twin bar/bat mitzvah in Israel.)

 Some children find it meaningful to do a mitzvah project.
 This might include volunteering in order to fulfill a Jewish value, or collecting money to donate to a cause.
 In my family, the children gave ten percent of their cash gifts to an organization they chose.
 This ranged from Mazon – The Jewish Response to Hunger, to NACOEJ – the North American Conference on Ethiopian Jewry, and the Israel Guide Dog Center for the Blind.